caocmai/Tuition-Reimbursement/README.md

 ## Usage

 Make sure to run the server first.
-Then navigate to the `frontend` folder and open the `Login.html` page to log in.
+Then navigate to the `frontend` folder and open the `Login.html` page to log in and start using the application.

 Accounts are currently created only on the backend so create an account first to use the application.